InstallationΒΆ

 For enquiries about using Knitro on unsupported platforms, please contact Artelys.

-Listed below are the C/C++ compilers used to build Knitro, and the Java and Fortran compilers used to test programmatic interfaces.
+Listed below are the C/C++ compilers used to build Knitro, and the compilers and interpreters used to test programming interfaces.
 It is usually not difficult for Artelys to compile Knitro in a different environment.
 From the 11.1 release, Knitro is compiled with the Intel compilers on most platforms.
 Contact us if your application requires special compilation of Knitro.

 > Windows (64-bit x86_64)